Does your skin react to just about everything?

 A powerful anti-inflammatory, derived from either yeast or oats, it is excellent for reducing redness and other signs of sensitivity on the skin.

 This ingredient is a component of Chamomile, and is a superb skin soother.
 Combined with ginger, it becomes a really effective anti-redness treatment.

 Bisabolol also provides serious relief from neurogenic inflammation, which can lead to sensitivity.

-This herb contains an extract known as Allantoin, although I have to say most forms of allantoin used in cosmetics today are synthetic.
+This herb contains an extract known as Allantoin.
+It is rich in mucilage, which brings both moisturising and soothing relief to sensitive, inflamed skin.
+Although, I have to say, most forms of allantoin used in cosmetics today are synthetic.

 Epilobium angustifolium (Canadian Willow )Herb

 Another potent anti-irritant skin soother.

 This extract has been clinically demonstrated to show a strong reduction in skin redness, especially inflammation caused by chemicals or exposure to UV.